artefactory-skaff/vertex-pipeline-starter-kit/docs/index.md

 ## Phase 1 - Notebook exploration

+## Phase 2 - Refactor your notebook for it to look like a pipeline

-- Wrap code in functions -> they will be easily transferable to scripts
+- Wrap code in functions to make them easily transferable to scripts
-- Type hint functions inputs/outputs -> Will help make sure types will be vertex-compatible
-- Build your Notebook in a way that will mirror an ML pipeline: a section for a pipeline step/component
+- Write your Notebook in a way that will mirror an ML pipeline: a section for a pipeline step/component
+- Type hint functions inputs/outputs as a general good practice and to identify at a glance the vertex-compatible ones

 ## Phase 2 - Refactor to a regular python project